 Welcome to the final edition of 500 Level Fan’s divisional preview series.
-Today’s focus is on the AL East, the home of the Blue Jays.
+As usual, we saved the best for last – the AL East.

 Past Five Champions

 2012 – New York